 Benton Harbor Drinking Water

-EPA is committed to ensuring that everyone has access to clean drinking water and continues to support the Benton Harbor public water system and Michigan’s state agencies to ensure access to safe drinking water for the Benton Harbor community.
+EPA is committed to ensuring that everyone has access to clean drinking water and continues to support the Benton Harbor public water system and Michigan’s state agencies to ensure that Safe Drinking Water Act standards are met for the Benton Harbor community.

 On this page: